Law Firms as Collection Agencies?

 We have previously mentioned several deceptive and harassing techniques used by over-zealous creditors in their efforts to collect on a debt.
 Though these practices can come from any type of creditor, we see them most often employed by debt collection agencies.
 We know that creditors may utilize the help of a collection agency to recover a consumer debt.
 In much the same way, collection agencies may in turn seek help in collecting the debt from an attorney or law firm.
 Receiving a collection letter from a law firm can be confusing, as it may lead the consumer to believe that the collection agency is pursuing some type of legal action against them.
-This is not always the case.
+Law firms as collection agencies

 - Is the letter printed on law firm letterhead?

 - Is the letter signed by an attorney?

 - Does the letter clearly state that it is an attempt to collect a debt?

 - Does the letter contain all the disclosures required of a debt collection letter?

 - Does the letter state that an attorney has reviewed your file?